UniversalDependencies/docs/validation.md

 [Line                   4788]: Mismatch between the text attribute and the FORM field.
 Form is ',' but text is ' Estados Unidos, Fran...'
 [Line                   4788]: Mismatch between the text attribute and the FORM field.
 Form is 'Estados' but text is ' Estados Unidos, França e I...'
 [Line                   4788]: Mismatch between the text attribute and the FORM field.
 Form is 'Unidos' but text is ' Estados Unidos, França e ...'
-[Line                   4788]: Mismatch between the text attribute and the FORM field.
-Form is ',' but text is ' Estados Unidos, Fran...'
 ...suppressing further errors regarding Metadata
-*** FAILED *** with 54 errors
+*** FAILED *** with 56 errors
-Metadata errors: 54
+Metadata errors: 56

 ******************

-python tools/validate.py --lang pt UD-dev-branches/UD_Portuguese/pt-ud-train.conllu
+python /home/ginter/UD_PROJHOOK/tools/validate.py --lang pt /home/ginter/UD_PROJHOOK/UD-dev-branches/UD_Portuguese/pt-ud-train.conllu

 [Line                   1281]: Mismatch between the text attribute and the FORM field.
 Form is 'teve' but text is 'PÚBLICO teve acesso -- t...'
 [Line                   1281]: Mismatch between the text attribute and the FORM field.
 Form is 'acesso' but text is 'PÚBLICO teve acesso -- tra...'